aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-conversion-and-export/creating-html-email-files-using-csharp-save-as-html/_index.md

 ## Installing Aspose.Email for .NET

 To get started, you need to install the Aspose.Email for .NET library.
-You can download it from the official [Aspose.Email website](https://downloads.aspose.com/email/net).
+You can download it from the Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/).
 Once downloaded, follow these steps:

 1. Launch Visual Studio.
 2. Create a new C# project or open an existing one.